laravel-mix/laravel-mix/docs/workflow.md

 Laravel ships with a `./resources/assets/js/components/Example.vue` file.
 Give it a tweak, and wait for the OS notification, which signals that the compilation has completed.
 Great!

-> Tip: You may also use `mix.browserSync('myapp.dev')` to automatically reload the browser when any relevant file in your Laravel app is changed.
+> Tip: You may also use `mix.browserSync('myapp.test')` to automatically reload the browser when any relevant file in your Laravel app is changed.

 ### Step 5: Update Your View